Jdavies00/To-do-list/pesudocode.md

         list remains displayed on page
         able to continue to add items to list added items expand down the page
+            each item is a ul and will need to e an oject with a default status of active

 **See number of remaining items**
     items with active.state are counted and total number is displaye on page ?could maybe have total number of completed items on page?